magento-hackathon/AttributeConfigurator/README.md

 Warning
 -------
 Work Draft.
-Currently nonworking.
+Currently nonworking.<br />
 Generally, tampering with EAV Attribute Data is not without risk.
-We recommend backing up your Database regularly.
+We strongly recommend backing up your Database regularly and especially before using the Configurator!

 Facts
 -----